captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## WATSON:
-The charges against Lily have been dismissed.
+Lily Berenger has been acquitted..

 ---